-Prompts and Cues.
-These words are part of the specialized language that we learn as Speech-Language Pathologists.
+Prompts and Cues are part of the specialized language that we learn as Speech-Language Pathologists.
 They are right up there with fluency and aphasia.
-We use these words all the time and probably interchangeably, but it is important to understand the difference, and yes, there is a difference.
+We use the words often and probably interchangeably, but it is important to understand the difference. and yes there’s a difference

 So quickly let’s review…